How To Write A Press Release Email in 2025

 A journalist will open your email based on your subject line.

-Ace this and you have a shot at getting good media coverage.
-Mess it up and your email goes straight to their trash folder.
+Ace this, and you will have a shot at getting good media coverage.
+Mess it up, and your email will go straight to their trash folder.
 It’s email marketing 101.

 The problem with press release subject lines is that they’re hard to master.